How I Switched to Linux

 It took me a moment to appreciate GNOME.
 Once I accepted that I wouldn’t be able to theme it to look like Windows 10 (I really liked sharp corners), it didn’t take all that long for me to warm up to it.
 The filesystem structure was a bit new to me, but I grasped it quickly and found a new workflow in a matter of days.
 Zorin wasn’t perfect by any means and I had to spend some time fixing various issues, but I liked it overall.

 A year or so later, I gradually started questioning Zorin.
-There was nothing noticeably wrong about it at first, but the glacial pace at which it moved became more and more apparent as time moved on.
-Zorin is built upon Ubuntu LTS, meaning that it only gets a new release when a new LTS comes out: once every two years.
-That’s an abysmally long time, especially in the world of software.
-Zorin’s tendency to be constantly behind began to be irritating, and so I started looking for something new.
+There was nothing noticeably wrong about it at first, but the glacial pace at which it moved became more and more apparent the longer I used it.
+Zorin is built upon Ubuntu LTS, meaning that it only gets a new release when a new LTS comes out — once every two years.
+That’s an abysmally long time.
+Zorin’s consistent tardiness began to be irritating, and slowly I grew bored again.

-Shortly before I started considering switching distros, a friend of mine took the plunge and swapped out Windows 10 for Fedora Workstation.
+Shortly before I started considering switching distros, a (non-tech-savvy) friend of mine took the plunge and hopped from Windows 10 to Fedora Workstation.
 Furthermore, Fedora cropped up often in online discussions and was ultimately recommended to me by another friend.
 Needless to say, it caught my attention.
-After a bit of research, I decided that it was exactly what I was looking for: it was up-to-date, widely-supported and still user-friendly.
-I also considered Arch, EndeavourOS or Solus, but I didn’t want to make anything more difficult than it needed to be nor did I want to risk things with rolling releases.
-In short, Fedora was a perfect match.
+After a bit of research, I was excited: Fedora was said to be easy, up-to-date, and it enjoyed wide support — a perfect match.
+I had also given thought to Arch, EndeavourOS and Solus, but I didn’t want to make my life any more difficult than it needed to be nor did I want to risk breaking my system with rolling releases.
+So, Fedora it was.

 The switch from Zorin to Fedora KDE felt even bigger than the switch from Windows to Zorin.
 Features that needed GNOME extensions under Zorin were built into KDE, and I liked KDE’s sharper, denser interface in comparison to GNOME’s lofty buttons and overweight corners.
 Fedora’s package manager (dnf) also felt friendlier and more complete than Ubuntu’s (and by extension, Zorin’s) apt, and I no longer had to deal with Snaps since Fedora’s package repositories are impeccably up-to-date, sometimes even surpassing Flathub.

 One thing that I’ll admit Zorin did better was the initial installation and setup process.
 Fedora 38’s installer was somewhat confusing (thankfully, as of this writing, there should be a new and improved one coming out soon — if it isn’t out already).
 I also had to manually add/install Flathub, NVIDIA drivers and WINE, which wasn’t hard but was still something Zorin did for me (or let me do with a single click).
-I also set X11 as the default window system since I didn’t want to deal with yet another thing that could make stuff break.
-Just like on Zorin, a few residual issues remain, but otherwise, the process went very smoothly.
+I also set X11 as the default window system as I didn’t want to deal with yet another thing that could make stuff break (I've since switched to Wayland and have had no issues).
+Just like on Zorin, a few residual nitpicks remain, but otherwise, the process went very smoothly.

-There were some hiccups, but despite that, Linux, Fedora, KDE and the things around them are phenomenal pieces of software; ditching Windows is probably one of the best decisions I’ve ever made.
+Overall, there were hiccups.
+Despite that, Linux, Fedora, KDE and the things around them are phenomenal pieces of software; ditching Windows is probably one of the best decisions I’ve ever made.
 It’s been and continues to be a wild ride that never fails to teach me something new.
-If you, dear reader, are on Windows and are getting bored of it, why not try something new?
+If you, dear reader, are on Windows and are getting bored of — or fed up with — it, why not try something new?
 Linux won’t disappoint.

 Here follows a list of Windows-specific software I have (or haven’t) found Linux alternatives to, in case someone might find it useful.